 Sweden is also part of the program and will provide a polar ground station, enabling command upload and image download at each orbit.
 This will greatly improve the timeliness of the information produced, and consequently make more useful in military operations.

 • The Airbus-built PeruSat-1 satellite is launched and delivered to Peru.
 It has a 0.7m resolution.

 • Alsat 2B, a copy of Alsat 2A, is launched.
 It is still built by Airbus, with a contribution from Algerian engineers.
 The resolution is 2.5m.

-• Planned launch of the Turkish Göktürk- 1 satellite, an optical satellite with a resolution under 0.8m built mainly by TAS.
+• Launch of the Turkish Göktürk- 1 satellite, an optical satellite with a resolution under 0.8m, built mainly by TAS.

 • By that date, the French Minstry of Defence acquires 120 satellite images per day, mainly from Pléiades.

 • Launch of the Italian OpSat satellite, an optical satellite with a resolution under 1m built by Israel Aircraft Industry.
 It is a compensation for the sale of Italian trainer jets to Israel.

 • Planned launch of the Mohamed VI-A satellite, built by Airbus (for the bus) and TAS (for the payload) for Morocco.
 It seems to be similar to the Pléiades satellites, with a resolution probably around 70cm.